CERT-Polska/drakvuf-sandbox/docs/usage/getting_started.rst

     $ git clone --recursive git@github.com:CERT-Polska/drakvuf-sandbox.git

-2. Build and install Drakvuf from sources using [instructions from the official Drakvuf documentation](https://drakvuf.com/).
+2. Build and install Drakvuf from sources using `instructions from the official Drakvuf documentation <https://drakvuf.com/>`_.
 It's recommended to use version pinned to the submodule.

 3. Install DRAKVUF Sandbox system dependencies